 How to Make Hungarian Goulash - the Recipe Method

-Cook the Bacon and Onions.
-Heat a large pot or Dutch oven to medium heat.
-Add the bacon and cook for 3 minutes to render the fat.
+Heat the Oil.
+Heat the oil in a large pot or Dutch oven to medium high heat.
+(If using bacon, cook it down for 3 minutes to render the fat).

-Add the onion and cook 3-4 minutes to soften.
+Cook the Onions.
+Add the onion and cook 5-6 minutes to soften.

-The Second Simmer.
+Add the Potatoes and Carrots.
 Add the potatoes and carrots.
-Cover and simmer another 30 minutes, stirring occasionally, or until the vegetables are tender and the meat is done to your liking.
-Cooking time can vary, so be sure to taste and adjust.
+Add more water or beef stock for a soupier goulash (1-2 cups, as desired).
+Cover and simmer another 30 minutes, or until the vegetables are tender and the meat is done to your liking.

 Boom!
 Done!
 Your Hungarian goulash is ready to serve.
 Easy enough to make, isn't it?
 It's mostly simmering and waiting.
 The smells of it cooking will drive you crazy with anticipation!